bark-simulator/bark-ml/Readme.md

 ## Building From Source

-BARK-ML can alternatively also be built from source.
 Clone the repository using `git clone https://github.com/bark-simulator/bark-ml`, install the virtual python environment and activate it afterwards using:

 ```bash